-By contrast, traditional leadership theories emphasize traits such as assertiveness, dominance, and self-confidence as necessary components of effective leaders.
+By contrast, traditional leadership theories emphasize traits such as assertiveness, dominance, and self-confidence as necessary components of influential leaders.

 Let’s take a look at the framework and top 10 principles of being a leader in the servant style.